30 BEAUTIFUL Banff Lakes You Have To Visit

 The Skoki Valley in the larch season

-I hesitate to put Skoki Lakes on this list as they are unspoiled.
-Compared to Moraine Lake and Lake Louise they see hardly any visitors.
-Though to reach Skoki Lakes 0 or Zigadenus Lake and Myosotis Lake – will require you to put some true work in.
+I hesitate to include Skoki Lakes on this list as they are unspoiled.
+Compared to Moraine Lake and Lake Louise, they see hardly any visitors.
+However, reaching Skoki Lakes (named Zigadenus Lake and Myosotis Lake) will require some true work.

 Skoki Lakes

-To reach these magnificently blue Banff lakes will require hikers to make it to Ptarmigan Lake, and then up Deception Pass, and continue hiking to Skoki Lakes.
-Altogether, it is easily a 30+km day, so these lakes are best seen by staying at Skoki Lodge or backcountry camping in the Skoki Valley.
+To reach these magnificently blue Banff lakes, hikers will need to make it to Ptarmigan Lake, then up Deception Pass, and continue hiking to Skoki Lakes.
+Altogether, it is easily a 30+ km day, so these lakes are best seen by staying at Skoki Lodge or backcountry camping in the Skoki Valley.

 These are some of the bluest lakes in Alberta I have seen, rivaling Peyto and Lake Louise.
 The only difference is you’ll likely be the only one at these lakes.
 It’s a great thing to do in Banff in the fall, as the colors back here are out of this world.